mohllal/notes/book-rest-api-rulebook.md

   - The query component of a URI should be used to embed linked resources. *REST API’s should allow individual client requests to control which linked resources should remain “normal” and which ones should become “embedded”*.
 This request-time composition approach allows a REST API to present a consistent, fine-grained resource model while empowering its clients to create facades that better match their individual use cases. *Clients use the `embed` query parameter to identify the link relations that they wish to have included, as `fields`, directly in the response’s representation*.
 - JSONP should be supported to provide multi-origin read access from JavaScript. *REST APIs enable JSONP client requests by supporting an optional call back query parameter.
 If the parameter is present in a request, the API should wrap its normal JSON response body’s data in a JavaScript function call with the callback query parameter’s value as the function’s name*.
 - CORS should be supported to provide multi-origin read/write access from JavaScript.
 For request methods other than: `GET`, `HEAD`, and `POST`; CORS defines a preflight request interaction. *The preflight request occurs “behind-the-scenes” between a CORS compliant browser and server, in advance of the JavaScript client’s actual request to access a cross-origin resource*.
 REST APIs may use the CORS-proposed Access-Control-Allow-Origin HTTP header to list the set of origins that are permitted cross-origin access to its resources.
 Most modern browsers support CORS by sending special HTTP request headers such as Origin and Access-Control-Request-Method. *The Origin header value identifies the requesting JavaScript client’s scheme/host/port source location.
 The Access-Control-Request-Method header value is sent in the CORS preflight request to indicate which HTTP method will be used in the client’s actual request*.

+## Chapter 7: Final Thoughts

+- The REST-fulness of APIs continues to be debated by those that create and consume them.
+In the absence of standards, REST API designers are free to innovate and explore new concepts, which is a good thing.
+However, when REST API designs eventually converge on a set of common patterns that address each one of the cross-cutting concerns, developers will benefit from the uniformity.
+- Coding a REST API typically means programming an interface that exposes a backend system’s resources to Web-aware clients.
+- The web resource server engine’s configuration data consists of a small set of core constructs, which are summarized below:
+  - **API template**: A named REST API containing a list of resource templates, a list of schemas, and a list of “global” API-level state facts.
+  - **Resource template**: A resource template is a path segment within a REST API’s hierarchical resource model.
+It has an associated URI template and set of possible schemas that client’s may bind to, at request time, by using media type negotiation.
+  - **Schema**: Schemas are like classes or tables: they are a web application’s structured types.
+They allow forms (instances consisting of fields and links) to be molded in their image and used to carry the state of a resource.
+  - **Format**: Formats, like HTML, XML, and JSON, are often used on their own to declare the type associated with the content of a message’s body.
+  - **Link relation**: A link relation is a concept borrowed from HTML that adds semantics to links.